 Up to 12.7 million tonnes of plastic enters the oceans every year.
 That’s a truck load of rubbish every minute, which will take centuries to degrade and be impossible to fully clean up.
 To reduce plastic pollution, Greenpeace is working towards the elimination of single-use plastic packaging in the UK, and has been campaigning for the government to introduce a UK-wide deposit return scheme for all drinks containers.

 Last year you returned an awesome 225,000 plastic bottles and cups at Leeds and hundreds of you signed signed the Greenpeace petition, now signed by around 337,000 members of the public who back a deposit return scheme.
-The petition was handed as a 'message in a bottle' to environment secretary Michael Gove in advance of his announcement that the government will roll out a deposit return scheme after a consultation – Result! .
+The petition was handed as a 'message in a bottle' to environment secretary Michael Gove in advance of his announcement that the government will roll out a deposit return scheme after a consultation – Result!

 VOLUNTEER WITH GREENPEACE